Don’t let fees be the thing that stops you from studying with us

 There are other fee exemptions available, subject to previous qualifications, employment status, benefits and other factors.
 Our fees policy has lots of information on these – you can view it here.

 Students can also apply for an HE Bursary.
-Full details of eligibility and evidence required can be found on the student finance page.
+More information can be found on the student finance page.

 If you are not eligible for our financial support or you still have further fees to pay, you can opt to pay your course fees in full at the time of enrolment or, if you prefer, you can choose to pay in instalments.
-In this event you would pay 20% of your course fee by cash or credit/debit card when you enrol, followed by eight equal monthly direct debit payments (to be paid in full by the end of your course).
-You will need to set up your Direct Debit mandate when you enrol.
+Int his event you would pay a 20% deposit of your course fee by cash or credit/debit card when you enrol, followed by up to eight equal monthly Recurring Card Payments.
+These fees are to be paid in full by the end of your course.
+You will need to set up your Recurring Card payment plan when you enrol or as soon as possible after enrolment.

 If you are aged 19-23 and undertaking your second Level 3 qualification or are 24+ and undertaking a Level 3 course you can apply for the Advanced Learning Loan.
 This loan will pay for your tuition fees, and you will not start paying it back until you are earning over £26,575 a year.